LibrariesHacked/england-librarydata/library-db.md

 ## Pre-requisites

 - A [PostgreSQL](https://www.postgresql.org/) database server.
 These instructions completed with version 9.6.1.
-- A [PostGIS](http://postgis.net/install/) database server (extensions for PostgreSQL).
+- The [PostGIS](http://postgis.net/install/) database server extensions for PostgreSQL.
 These instructions completed with version 2.3.2.

+## Script

+A script has been created to run through all these tasks one by though, though they are all detailed below.

 ## Database setup